A Leader Report

 Co-creating

-Outputs are genuinely better than any individual could achieve alone.
+Output genuinely better than any individual could produce alone.

 What the data shows